 When a room has no fabrics, the echoes are terrible.
-Adding carpet and drapes absorbs the sounds.
-Each additional rug adds more sound absorbing power.
-This creates a more intimate space for conversations.
+Even though adding in a carpet or drapes absorbs the sounds, each additional rug adds more sound absorbing power.
+So if you have kids that are always running around and making noises, go for it!
+Or if you’re someone who loves to listen to music on high volumes, layering area rugs are definitely for you.
+This even creates a more intimate space for conversations.

 Shows Off the Rug Designs